I'm on Your Side

 I'm on Your Side is the fourth album by Jennifer Holliday, released in 1991.
 The song "I'm On Your Side", a cover version of an Angela Bofill hit, was released as a single, peaking at number 10 on the Hot R&B/Hip-Hop Singles & Tracks.
 The second single, "Love Stories" peaked at number 29 on the Hot R&B/Hip-Hop Singles & Tracks.
 Clive Davis was the executive producer.

+Critical reception

+Bill Carpenter of AllMusic described the album as a "strong set of dramatic soul ballads."

+Ken Parish Perkins of the Dallas Morning News declared, "With I'm On Your Side, Ms. Holliday may have found the right chemistry.
+Two years in the making, the album is filled with terrific songs, most of which are jazzy ballads."